stoeps13/connections-doc/source/admin/admin/c_things_to_know_before_create_community_template.md

 :   Social information such as status updates, likes, download history, and so on

+!!! note
-**Note:** The community template will copy the External Access flag from the original community.
+    The community template will copy the External Access flag from the original community.
 This flag limits the ability of a community to invite external members or not invite them, and it cannot be changed in communities created from the template.
 If you require external access, make sure to create a template from a community that allows external member access.

 **Parent topic:**[Administering community templates](../admin/t_admin_comm_templates_container.md)